kubernetes/website/content/en/docs/concepts/workloads/controllers/jobs-run-to-completion.md

 ## Clean Up Finished Jobs Automatically

 Finished Jobs are usually no longer needed in the system.
-Keeping them around in the system will put pressure on API server.
-If the Jobs are managed directly by a higher level controller, such as [CronJobs](/docs/concepts/workloads/controllers/cron-jobs/), the Jobs can be cleaned up by CronJobs based on specified cleanup policy.
+Keeping them around in the system will put pressure on the API server.
+If the Jobs are managed directly by a higher level controller, such as [CronJobs](/docs/concepts/workloads/controllers/cron-jobs/), the Jobs can be cleaned up by CronJobs based on the specified capacity-based cleanup policy.

+### TTL Mechanism for Finished Jobs

+{{< feature-state for_k8s_version="v1.12" state="alpha" >}}

 Another way to clean up finished Jobs (either `Complete` or `Failed`) automatically is to use a TTL mechanism provided by a [TTL controller](/docs/concepts/workloads/controllers/ttlafterfinished/) for finished resources, by specifying the `.spec.ttlSecondsAfterFinished` field of the Job.

+When the TTL controller cleans up the Job, it will delete the Job cascadingly, i.e. delete its dependent objects, such as Pods, together with the Job.
+Note that when the Job is deleted, its lifecycle guarantees, such as finalizers, will be honored.

 For example: